A question that comes up all the time in family travel circles is, where should we go for a multi-generation vacation?

 It’s a challenging question.
 You have to accommodate several ages, energy levels, waking and sleeping hours, and perhaps mobility challenges, plus differing diets, tastes and travel styles.
 You want to be together, of course, but not too together, if you know what I mean?

 A domestic resort is an easy option.
 Flights won’t cost too much, there are no worries over whether everyone has passports and it’s easy to both come together and break off into smaller groups.
 We recently came across Pink Shell Beach Resort & Marina (see reviews and rates) in Fort Myers Beach, Florida.
 Both the destination and the resort have a lot to offer for extended families traveling together.

 Plan A Multi-Generation Vacation At Pink Shell

 Kitchens are always handy with kids, but for extended family vacations they are especially helpful.
 Stock up on cereal, eggs and baked goods and there’s no need to try to get a big group out to breakfast first thing in the morning.
-If you want an evening meal with privacy for your group, you can cook, splurge on room service, or order take-out (we usually have one pizza night when we’re on vacation).
+If you want an evening meal with privacy for your group, you can cook, splurge on room service, or order take-out (Find the lowest available rate on HotelsCombined).

 Pink Shell Beach Resort & Marina hosts many destination weddings, so it’s quite used to having guest of all ages.
 It’s well organized to make it easy for families to come together as much as they like and to also get time apart when they need to.
 It’s a good bet for multi-generation vacations.

 For example, an attractive family pool area has a main pool with a playful waterfall and graduated entrance, plus a splash pad and separate wading pool.
 The beach offers plenty of lounge chairs and room to spread out; it’s a good place to base yourselves for a day, even as you take turns going off on your own.